HouseTrip/housetrip.github.com/_posts/2014-07-31-compute-property-recommendations.md

     (p_b1, p_b2)
     ...

-You may have notice already that after you build this list it is very likely that you will find repetitions.
-Two tuples here are equal if two user have both enquired the same two properties.
+You may have noticed already that after you build this list it is very likely that you will find repetitions.
+Two tuples here are equal if two users have both enquired the same two properties.
 Therefore we can proceed to the next step which is grouping those tuples and count them, which leads to the following state:

     (p_h, p_k, c_hk)
     …